 There are procedures available that help heal and restore your gums.
 It can also replace missing bone so you can still receive your implants.
 After this initial examination, you will be referred to a trusted and experienced oral surgeon.

-During Your Dental Implant Procedure
+During Your Dental Implant Surgery Procedure Process

 Receiving dental implants typically takes two appointments after your initial consultation.
 That is assuming you didn’t need any bone or gum grafts.
 During the first appointment, the oral surgeon will implant the post into your gums and jaw.
 If you are getting one or two implants in different sections of your mouth, a post will be surgically placed at each site.
 If you are getting full mouth implants, eight posts will be placed, including four in your top jaw and four in your bottom jaw.
 Once the posts are placed, there will be a waiting period while your jaw fuses to the post and your gums heal.